dtn7/dtn7-rs/README.md

 * A simple web interface for status information about `dtnd`
 * A web-socket interface for application agents

+The actual BP7 implementation can be found here: https://github.com/dtn7/bp7-rs

+Additional dtn related stuff and some client code can be found here: https://github.com/dtn7/bp7-plus-rs

 A similar golang implementation can be found here: https://github.com/dtn7/dtn7-go

-The actual BP7 implementation can be found here: https://github.com/dtn7/bp7-rs

 Currently a very basic service discovery, MTCP & HTTP CLs, flooding/epidemic/sink-routing and rest/ws command interfaces are implemented.
 Both addressing schemes, *dtn* as well as *ipn* are supported.
 Furthermore, some CLI tools are provided to easily integrate *dtn7* into shell scripts.